thejspr/backboneindex/README.md

 ## Contributing

-1. Create an issue describing your proposed feature/fix/request.
+1. Implement your feature/fix or create an issue
-2. Once consensus has been made, hack away!
+2. Send a Pull-Request